quadshot/opentickets-community/readme.txt

 = 2.6.0.1 - Nov/22/2016 =
 * [fix] fixed issue where sometimes the 'event area' would show as '0' during event creation
+* [fix] fixed issue where some time formats were always interpreted as AM when PM would be appropriate

 = 2.6.0 - Nov/18/2016 =
 * [new] major overhaul on displayed time formats. now they are all options in the admin